 You should get a CD account if you’re shopping around for CD options with varying rates, terms and benefits.
 Investing more can also earn you higher interest rates with some CDs.
 In addition, short-term CDs at CIT bank offer competitive rates compared to those by other banks.

 But with its variety of offerings, CIT bank offers CDs that should meet the needs of a range of investors.

-If you want some expert guidance, sign up for our SmartAdvisor matching tool.
-It asks you a few simple questions to get a sense of your financial situation and goals.
-Then it pairs you with three potential advisors out of thousands who would best fit your needs.
-You can read their profiles, call them or interview them in person and then pick which one suits you the most.
+If you want financial guidance, sign up for our SmartAdvisor matching tool.
+It asks you a few simple questions; then it pairs you with up to three fiduciary financial advisors.
+You can read their profiles, call them or interview them in person and then pick which one you feel suits you the most.